Not all pages are available in English. In this case, content is displayed in German.

 The children’s and youth choir is part of the theatre’s opera productions on a regular basis.
 Solo parts (for children) are taken over by its members, for instance the three boys in Mozart’s »The Magic Flute«.

-Michael Pichler has been directing the chorus since October 2019.
+Florian Daniel has been directing the chorus since April 2025.

 Philharmonisches Orchester Heidelberg